-Evamere Elementary School kindergarteners Khalid Jadallah and Emily Jabbour were chosen for recognition by the "Kids Making a Difference" program, which is sponsored by The Royster Group and hosted by the Hudson Parent Teacher Organization.
-Students were picked for their significant accomplishments or achievements in and out of school and for helping others and contributing to their school and community in a positive manner.
+Hudson Middle School eighth graders Liz Fry and Michael Liang were nominated and chosen for recognition by the "Kids Making a Difference" program, which is sponsored by The Royster Group and hosted by the Hudson Parent Teacher Organization.
+Honorable Mention was awarded to eighth graders Lenora Batcher, Sean Curran, Kaitlyn Glen, and Ryan Madis.
+Students were chosen for their significant accomplishments or achievements in and/or out of school and for helping others and contributing to their school and community in a positive manner.

 The Hudson PTO congratulates these outstanding kids who are making a real difference in their school and community.
 The PTO thanks The Royster Group for their sponsorship of this program and for their generous donation each month.
 The proceeds of their donation will assist the children of the Hudson City Schools.